stennety/mywebsite/_posts/2014-11-26-implementing-a-sleep-function-in-javascript.md

 title: Implementing a sleep() function in JavaScript
 ---

-Note: usually, it’s better to use an asynchronous function, like setTimeout(), because this function blocks execution until it’s finished.
+Note: usually, it's better to use an asynchronous function, like setTimeout(), because this function blocks execution until it's finished.
 That being said, sometimes you need to add a busy wait loop into your scripts.
 And this is how:

 {% highlight javascript %}
 function sleep(milliseconds) {